CrimsonAS/qmlbench/README.md

 - drawcalls.qml: Take this one with a grain of salt.
 Graphics drivers have a lot of overhead in how drawing is set up, and seeing an individual GL call take up to a millisecond (yes, a millisecond) is not uncommon.
 This test is a highly constructed case to try to pinpoint the rough ballpart of how many discrete draw calls the GL stack is capable of.
 This is mostly important if you end up with an application that fails to do batching in the scene graph renderer, but then you will have loads of other performance problems as well, so perhaps just ignore this benchmark all together.
 - gaussblur.qml: This benchmark is added to test how feasible live blurring is.
 Live blurring is an extreme fillrate test and is only something that should be considered on gaming and industrial hardware.
 And then you still probably want to cheat :p

+### benchmarks/images

+These benchmarks are there to validate the casual gaming idea which should be very viable with QML.

+The following three benchmarks give an indication of how many animated items can run simultaneously in the UI.
+It should be in the thousands.

+- moving-images-animation.qml
+- moving-images-animators.qml
+- moving-images-script.qml

+One quirk if you run these is that on a threaded renderloop, the animation one runs faster than animators.
+This is because the work is broken into two major chunks.
+One is doing the animation while the other is doing the batching in the renderer and scheduling the rendering.
+If those happen on separate threads, we get better parallelization so 'animation' comes out better.
+However, if you try again with QSG_RENDER_LOOP=windows in the environment, you'll see that if it all happens on the same thread, then animators are a bit cheaper (because they are simpler)

+- sprite-image.qml
+- sprite-sequence.qml

+These two benchmarks are created to illustrate why SpriteSequence should not be used for Sprite based games and serve as a benchmark for whoever steps up to improve it.

+### benchmarks/changes

+These benchmarks were created as a result of some painful bugreports we got about text performance.
+So we're testing how different types of changes in text affect the rest of the scene rendering.
+It is a very specific benchmark, and could be ignored by anyone which is not directly investigating scene graph internals of text drawing.

+## what's missing?

+I'd love to get creating benchmarks and some page-stack transition benchmarks from Qt Quick Controls 1.0 and the upcoming 2.0 in here.